 Still, the whole process was messy, expensive and extremely stressful for his family.

-9 Reasons to Purchase Travel Insurance
+9 Reasons to Purchase Travel Insurance in 2021

 Here are nine simple (but important) reasons why I recommend everybody who is traveling to China – or any international country – to purchase travel insurance: